But how do I tie it to teaching and learning? What’s out there? And how do I get started?”

 It was the Provost’s office, the Center for Teaching, Learning & Research, and Information Technology asking those questions.

 Through surveys, focus groups, departmental meetings and other conversations some important lessons were learned.
 Thank you for the discussion and your insights.
-Here is an online presentation of our observations and recommendations for the future.

 While the Wagner community is ablaze with innovative and creative teaching, it’s clear that we need a spark to learn about the myriad of new online tools and approaches, how best to connect them to learning goals, and how to fully embrace the advantages these online technologies can bring to our work.